raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Headers

 An API's methods MAY support or require various HTTP headers.
 The OPTIONAL **headers** node MAY be used to explicitly specify those headers.
-The value of the headers node MUST be a map, specifically a [properties declaration](#property-declarations), as is the value of the properties object of a type declaration.
+Like the value of the properties node, the value of the headers node MUST be a map, specifically a [properties declaration](#property-declarations).
 Each property in this declaration object is a header **declaration**.
 Each property name specifies an allowed header name.
 Each property value specifies the header value type as a type name or an inline type declaration.

 The following simple example shows a post method with a single HTTP header named Zencoder-Api-Key of (implied) string type.